Self-Love Languages: What's Yours?

 If PHYSICAL TOUCH is your primary love language…

 Your self-love language looks like taking a dance or yoga class, giving yourself a shoulder rub, massaging your own hands or feet, taking a long shower, taking some extra time to apply oils or lotions, and spending time getting to know what your body enjoys...
 It’s using touch to let yourself know that you love and appreciate yourself.
-A few of my favorite forms of physical self-love are rubbing the area just below my navel to stimulate the release of oxytocin (the hormone associated with bonding and trust), laying my hand on my heart when I can use some self-compassion, and gently massaging the area in between my eyebrows to relieve mental fatigue and open up to insight.
-Absolutely any and everything goes!
+A few of my favorite forms of physical self-love are placing a hand on my heart when I need some self-compassion, gently massaging my hands or shoulders, or just taking a second to notice what my body might be needing.

 If GIFTS is your primary love language…